olga-demidko/documentation/docs/guide/pipeline-integration/pipe-management/azure-devops.md

 ### Re-running an Existing Scan in Your Pipeline
 You can restart a scan that you have already set up and run using [nexploit.app](https://nexploit.app).
 To do that, follow these steps:
-1. On the **NexPloit Re-run Scan** page, enter the scan details in the relevant fields.
+1. In the **NexPloit Re-run Scan** section, enter the scan details in the relevant fields.
 2. Copy the ID of your scan in the address bar or the scan report window and paste it in the **Scan ID** field.

     ![scan-ID](media/azure-pipelines/scan-ID.png ':size=35%')